vertcoin-project/VertDocs/docs/FullNodes/raspberry-pi.md

 ### 6.)
 Transfer Blockchain to USB Flash Drive, Create `vertcoin.conf` & Soft Link to USB Flash Drive

+>WinSCP (Windows Secure Copy) is a free and open-source SFTP, FTP, WebDAV, Amazon S3 and SCP client for Microsoft Windows.
+Its main function is secure file transfer between a local and a remote computer.
+Beyond this, WinSCP offers basic file manager and file synchronization functionality.
+For secure transfers, it uses Secure Shell (SSH) and supports the SCP protocol in addition to SFTP.

 Download and install `WinSCP:` `https://winscp.net/eng/download.php`

 When `Vertcoin Core` is finished syncing to the blockchain, exit `Vertcoin Core` so that it safely shuts down ensuring no data is corrupted.